anosckin/Regex-and-NFA/README.md

-number of states, number of accept states, number of edges list of accept states after these lines we output the NFA as a graph, on *i*th line we output the number of edges exiting state numbered *i* (lets call this number *k*). after that come *k* pairs. first element of the pair is the character with which the step is made, the second is the number of the state at the end of the edge.
+number of states, number of accept states, number of edges list of accept states after these lines we output the NFA as a graph, on *i*-th line we output the number of edges exiting state numbered *i* (lets call this number *k*). after that come *k* pairs. first element of the pair is the character with which the step is made, the second is the number of the state at the end of the edge.

 ## Run
 Takes a string and a NFA, NFA is formated as described above (standard input)